The Forest House in Tyrol

 The Forest House in Tyrol or The Lodge in Tyrol (German: Das Forsthaus in Tirol) is a 1955 West German drama film directed by Hermann Kugelstadt and starring Wera Frydtberg, Helmuth Schneider and Dorothea Wieck.
 Location shooting took place around Mittenwald, Innsbruck and Kitzbühel.
 Interiors were shot at temporary studio in Mittenwald.
 The film's sets were designed by the art director Max Seefelder.
-It was part of the boom in heimatfilm in post-war West Germany.
+It was part of the boom in heimatfilm pictures in post-war West Germany.

 Synopsis

-Richard Ferner returns to his Tyrolean home village after decades away, having mead a fortune from an African mine.
+Richard Ferner returns to his Tyrolean home village after decades away, having made a fortune from an African mine.
 He had fled many years before after stealing from his employer, and had abandoned his fiancée Dorothee, now the widow of a forester.
 He seeks to make amends to her by helping out her two children, preventing the son from engaging in petty theft in the same manner he once did and helping the daughter in her romance with the son of a hotelier.